w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::caution The contents in this document are subject to change

-The governance protocol has already undergone a couple iterations (see [Governance V1](./learn-governance.md)) with more changes in the pipeline.
+The governance protocol has already undergone iterations (see [Governance V1](./learn-governance.md)).
+Governance is a constantly evolving protocol at this stage in its lifecycle.
+As updates for OpenGov are making their way to the networks, plans for future updates are already in development.

 :::